gloveboxes/Debugging-Azure-IoT-Edge-Python-Modules/README.md

         },
 ```

-## Enable your Python Project for Remote Debgging
+## Enable your Python Project for Remote Debugging

 In your python project you need do do the following

 1. Add ptvsd==3.0.0 to the requirments.txt document in the module to PIP install the remote debug library
 2. add import ptvsd to your python script
 3. Enable remote debug attach - ptvsd.enable_attach("your secret", address=('0.0.0.0', 3000))
-4. If you want your code to halt until the debugger is atatched then add - ptvsd.wait_for_attach()
+4. If you want your code to halt until the debugger is attached then add - ptvsd.wait_for_attach()

 Example